CorreiaLucas/CorreiaLucas/README.md

 ### Hello 👋

-My name is Lucas Correia, i'm currently studying IT at Polytech Lyon, a french engineering school.
+My name is Lucas Correia, i'm studying IT at Polytech Lyon, a french engineering school.
+In fact, i'm currently at Chicoutimi, Québec, as an experience abroad.

 ### What I Like